 Air fryer frozen shrimp are the best shrimp ever!
-They come out perfectly tender with hints of lemon, garlic, salt and pepper.
-They are so easy to make and are ready in just 10 minutes!
+They come out perfectly tender and have hints of lemon, garlic, salt and pepper.
+They are so easy to make and are ready in just 10 minutes.
+You'll never want to cook shrimp any other way.

 - This recipe uses frozen raw shrimp.
 If you use frozen cooked shrimp decrease the cooking time to 5-6 minutes.

-- The cooking times for this recipe may vary depending on the type of air fryer you have
+- The cooking times for this recipe will vary depending on the type of air fryer you have and the size of the shrimp you are using.

 - Feel free to add other seasonings to the shrimp to give them a different flavour such as garlic powder, onion powder, lemon pepper etc.